-Pupils, Parents and Carers - Privacy notice will be located on the school's website.
+Pupils, Parents and Carers - Privacy notice will be located on the school's website and will be available in paper format if requested.

-Staff, volunteers, governors - Privacy notice will be located on the school's website.
+Staff, volunteers, governors - Privacy notice will be located on the school's website and will be available in paper format if requested.

-Visitors and Contractors - Privacy notice will be located on the school's website.
+Visitors and Contractors - Privacy notice will be located on the school's website and will be available in paper format if requested.